 The Food and Drug Administration (FDA) includes a warning on prescription shampoos and lotions containing lindane because, in rare cases, it can cause serious side effects, including seizure and death.
 Those especially at risk include:

 A fine-toothed comb designed to capture and remove the lice and nits often comes with the medicated shampoo.
-A lice comb is the standard for lice detection and removal.
+A lice comb is essential for lice detection and removal.
 The teeth of the comb should be long and tapered and set so close that combing removes virtually all lice and nits.
 This comb can be used to check for the presence of the lice after treatment

 There are many unproven head lice remedies.
 The biggest problem with using these herbs is that if they do not work, the head lice population can increase unchecked, worsening the infestation and associated symptoms.
+Further, they are not regulated by the FDA.

 Some herbal remedies, though, have shown to be effective in clinical trials.
 An example is a spray that contains coconut oil and anise.
 If you are unsure of which product to use, talk to your doctor.